SimonBerens/MazeBusters/README.md

 ## Known Bugs:
   * runtime error if you enter a non-integer when UserOfMazeSolver propmts you what rank and file you want to start at
+  * UserOfMaze not compatible with Maze in v1 (tested in UserOfMazeSolver)

 ## Recursive Abstraction:
 	When I am asked if there is there a path through a maze starting and ending at a designated point, the recursive abstraction can find if there is a path through a maze starting at a point one step further than the current point and ending at a designated point.